Hofer-Julian/julianhofer.eu/content/blog/03-git-forges.md

 Alternatively, you can use the forge tool that corresponds to your git forge.
 You still clone and switch branches with Git as shown before.
-Then, you only need a single command to both fork the repository and set up the git remotes.
+However, you only need a single command to both fork the repository and set up the git remotes.

 ```
 gh repo fork --remote
 glab repo fork --remote
 ```

-Then you need to push your local branch.
+Then, you need to push your local branch.
 With Git, you first have to tell it that it should create the corresponding branch on the remote and set it as upstream branch.

 ```
 git push --set-upstream origin <BRANCH>
 ```

-Then you open the repository in the web interface, where it will suggest opening a pull request.
+Next, you open the repository in the web interface, where it will suggest opening a pull request.
 The upstream branch of your local branch is now configured, which means you can update your remote by running `git push` without any additional arguments.